stormeyes/PyMailMan/README.md

 from PyMailMan import PyMailMan

 mail = PyMailMan(host='smtp.qq.com', user='12345678', password='12345678')
-#Ｒecommand to write the absolute path of the file
+#Recommand to write the absolute path of the file
 mail.send(
     ['3456767@qq.com','testman@gmail.com'],
     'This is title',